 Hello and welcome!
-I’m Janet Giessl, a disciple and servant of Jesus Christ, wife, mom, teacher, author, Christian Life Coach, Creative Entrepreneur, and Online Business Coach dedicated to sharing faith, inspiration, and creativity in meaningful ways.
+I’m Janet Giessl, also known under my anointed pen name Janetta Setherah, a disciple and servant of Jesus Christ, wife, mom, teacher, author, Christian Life Coach, Creative Entrepreneur, and Online Business Coach dedicated to sharing faith, inspiration, and creativity in meaningful ways.
 Here, you will find a collection of my work, from my blogs and devotionals to resources, products, and the marketplaces where I offer unique creations.

 As a prophetic and pastoral scribe (seer and feeler), I connect deeply with the Lord through the written word and expressive art.
 My pen captures His voice as He speaks to me through vivid images and dreams, gifts I steward daily to record, reflect, and share what He places on my heart.